Sonny Kiss

 Sunny Aziza Tate (born December 11, 1993), known professionally as Sonny Kiss, is an American professional wrestler, dancer, and professional wrestling manager.
+She currently performs on the independent circuit – predominantly with Game Changer Wrestling (GCW), Greektown Pro Wrestling, Enjoy Wrestling, TNT Extreme Wrestling, and Juggalo Championship Wrestling (JCW).
+She was also previously signed with All Elite Wrestling (AEW) and has also worked with Impact Wrestling.

-She began her career in 2011 as a manager and became a pro wrestler two years later.
+Sunny began her career in 2011 as a manager and became a pro wrestler two years later.
 Her first national exposure took place in 2018, when she began to work with Lucha Underground under the ring name XO Lishus.
-When Lucha Underground ended, she signed with All Elite Wrestling in 2019 leaving in 2023.

 Early life

-Sonny Kiss was born in Jersey City, New Jersey on December 11, 1993.
+Sonny Kiss was born in Jersey City, New Jersey on December 11, 1993 and primarily resided in Downtown Jersey City's Liberty Harbor and Liberty State Park sections.
 Kiss attended a performing arts high school where she studied musical theatre as well as modern, ballet, jazz, contemporary, and hip hop dance.
 In 2011, Kiss attended the New Jersey Performing Arts Center (NJPAC)'s Summer Youth Performance Workshop (SYPW) modern dance program, which she successfully auditioned for.
 Later that year, Sonny won first place in dance at the Hudson County Teen Arts Festival.
 In 2014, she attended an audition for the NY Jets Flight Crew.

 Prior to becoming a professional wrestler, Kiss worked as a background dancer and choreographer for indie artists during her teen years.